These are the BEST Places to Stay at Lake Atitlan (2023)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

 Palatalik is probably the perfect place in Santa Cruz for a family or a group of people.
 Built on the side of a hill, this comfortable house has 3 bedrooms and 2 baths, a fully-stocked kitchen, and 2 terraces.
-There are stairs that lead down to a private pier where you can go swimming.
+Some stairs lead down to a private pier where you can go swimming.

 Plus the views of the lake and the volcanoes are stunning.